 Example: If a property is purchased for £350,000 and achieves £19,250 per year in rent (£1,604 per month), it’s yield will be 5.5%.

 Capital growth is how much a property’s value increases over time.
 That’s why buy-to-let investors who keep their property, in the long run, are more likely to make a profit, as house price growth should be higher over a five to 10-year span than it would over one to two years.
+Bear in mind you will have to pay capital gains tax.

 Example: Let’s say you bought your home for 350,000, capital growth would occur as soon as its value increased, even if it’s a seemingly small amount like £5,000.
 The higher the capital growth, the more profit the investor stands to make.